 Unfortunately for this “Flower,” that “new joy” was not what was found.
 Instead, it found “scorn.”
 This is likely connected to the notion that “Wild Flower[s]” can be seen as inferior plants that are not chosen or sophisticated.
 They surface wherever they will, and there is little monetary value to be had from them.
 That kind of unruliness and simplicity can be seen as lesser qualities that could spark “scorn.”

 Even with enduring that “scorn” though, the “Flower” did not seem overly upset by it.
 In fact, its reaction was as simple as the rest of its tale, so much that it gave no subject for what was “met with scorn.”
 The combination of that missing subject and the casual proclamation of the simple, “But oh!” creates a scenario where it seems the “Flower” saw this dilemma as an unfortunate reaction, but one that was not strong enough to stop its happiness.
-This is evident because neither the recipient or the provider of the “scorn” was mentioned by name.
+This is evident because neither the recipient nor the provider of the “scorn” was mentioned by name.
 If the “scorn” had been enough to sway the “Flower[‘s]” mood, more information would have been provided.
 As it stands, it was too insignificant to grant a full sentence to.

-Overall, the poem speaks of the joy that can come with simplicity and being grounded in the things that matter.
+Overall, ‘The Wildflower’s Song’ speaks of the joy that can come with simplicity and being grounded in the things that matter.
 By keeping the right priorities and a good mind frame, beauty can be found in the less polished parts of life, and with that idea in mind, there is no need to let “scorn” hinder a positive attitude that is linked to good things.
 This “Wild Flower” is a representation of a thriving, enduring mindset that can be achieved through those right priorities—that even with “scorn,” there can be “joy.”

 About William Blake

 William Blake was an artist in numerous fields, including painting in addition to his poetry.
-He was born in 1757, and he was known for his political views as well as his artistic expertise.
+He was born in 1757, and he has known for his political views as well as his artistic expertise.
 Through education, apprenticeship, and life experience, he molded his talent and opinions to leave the world with a collection of art to his credit.
 He passed away in 1827.